 John Kessler, All Blues Host: But I heard him exclaim, ere he drove out of sight...

-Erin Hennessey, News Director: Happy Christmas to all, and to all a good night.
+Erin Hennessey, Outreach and Education: Happy Christmas to all, and to all a good night.